MeDirect Bank Malta: History

 MeDirect Bank (Malta) plc started off as Mediterranean Bank in June 2004, becoming a fully licensed Maltese credit institution a year later.
 Its headquarters and sole offices at that time were in Valletta.
 In July 2009, the bank was acquired and recapitalised by AnaCap Financial Partners LLP, a UK private equity firm.
 The bank was extended with new offices in central London, and grew both in Malta and abroad.

 In 2010, Mediterranean Bank acquired a majority stake in Charts, a Maltese stockbroking, wealth management and corporate advisory firm, completing its takeover after five years, and then fully incorporating the Charts trading licence in 2018.
 This enabled MeDirect to offer investment advisory services, as well as corporate broking services to local and international companies.

 The bank grew in Malta, creating branches in Sliema and Gozo, and acquiring Volksbank Malta Limited in 2014.

-In 2013, MeDirect launched its Belgian business as an online bank offering savings, investments and wealth management services.
-MeDirect SA/NV became a fully licensed Belgian bank in 2015.

-In 2014, MeDirect was Malta’s third largest bank.
-It is directly supervised by the European Central Bank and by the Malta Financial Services Authority.
+In 2014, MeDirect became Malta's third largest bank.
 Its head office is located at The Centre – Tigne Point, Sliema.

-In 2022, MeDirect revamped its brand with a promise of a better customer experience.
-As part of this new brand positioning, MeDirect aims to bridge the gaps between the old and new models of the banking sector.

-MeDirect has supported several Maltese community projects over the years, such as theatres, local sports clubs, cultural sites and charitable institutions.